 In our live data viewer at McMurdo Station, a spectrogram of the current sounds recorded by the MOO scrolls continuously across the page.
 While it is currently not possible to transmit live audio to the world over McMurdo Station's limited satellite internet connection, MOO project staff can watch the spectrogram data on their computers as it comes in.
 This allows us to find, download and analyze portions of interesting or exciting sounds only a few minutes after they occur beneath the ice thousands of miles away.

-We have prepared a number of audio samples with accompanying spectrograms for your listening and viewing enjoyment.
+FOR YOUR LISTENING PLEASURE - We have prepared a number of audio samples with accompanying spectrograms for your listening and viewing enjoyment.
 In these playable audio spectrograms (linked near the top of this page and below) the vertical axis represents the sound frequency (higher up means higher pitch), the horizontal axis represents time, and the color represents the intensity of the sound.

 Close your eyes and imagine that you're floating beneath McMurdo Sound's icy ceiling as seals, whales, divers, and ice squeak, squawk, grumble and crack in your ears.